HackWriter/Stats-with-R-NICAR/Intro to Stats.md

 corr.test(colleges[11:16], use = "complete.obs")
 ```
 Generally if you have a lot of cases, it will be statistically significant.
 What about a smaller slice of the data?
-Let's create a dataframe with just Georgia colleges.
+Let's create a dataframe with just Tennessee colleges.

 ```
-ga_colleges <- filter(colleges, state == "GA")
+tn_colleges <- filter(colleges, state == "TN")
-corr.test(ga_colleges[11:16], use = "complete.obs")
+corr.test(tn_colleges[11:16], use = "complete.obs")
 ```

 We see the correlations again, followed by probability values, also known as p-values.
 Anything less than 0.05 means it's statistically significant.
 That means there's less than 5 percent probability that we got these results by pure chance.
-Take the mild correlation of 0.30 between grad rates and net price.
-It has a p-value of 0.17.
+Take the moderate correlation of 0.39 between grad rates and net price.
+It has a p-value of 0.07.
-That means there's a 17 percent chance we got those results by dumb luck.
+That means there's a 7 percent chance we got those results by dumb luck.

 **VISUALIZE YOUR DATA: Histograms and scatter plots**
 It helps to visualize your data, too.
 For one variable, draw a histogram.